 34. Sven

 Sven is an attractive Dutch name with a mix of swag and strength.
-The mystical name comes from the ancient Swedish tribe, the Saviars, who gave the name to Svealand, which later turned into Sweden.
+One of the mystical foreign baby boy names, Sven, comes from the ancient Swedish tribe, the Saviars, who gave the name to Svealand, which later turned into Sweden.

 35. Timo